 Performance Objective: To ensure the health and wellbeing of Early Head Start staff and families being served.
-There is a policy in place regards to bed bugs.

-- 1.0 In the home where there is a bed bug outbreak, the Parent Educator will share information on treatment options and home cleaning.
+- 1. In the home where there is a bed bug outbreak, the Parent Educator will share information on treatment options and home cleaning.
 The Parent Educator will assist the family in determining options to get the home professionally treated.
 If the family is renting their home, have them notify the landlord of the infestation.
 In the home that has a case of bed bugs, the home visits will cease until the home has been professionally treated for bed bugs as that is the only reliable way to exterminate the bugs.
 The family will provide documentation that the home has been treated.
-In order to continue services with the family during the treatment process, visits may be conducted in a location deemed appropriate by the Coordinator and Director. - 2.0 It is the parent/guardians responsibility to begin treatment in a timely manner.
-If the family does not begin treatment in a timely manner, the child's enrollment in Early Head Start services will be determined at the discretion of the Early Head Start Director, Coordinator, and Contractual Nurse.
+In order to continue services with the family during the treatment process, visits may be conducted in a location deemed appropriate by the Coordinator and Director. - 2.
+It is the parent/guardians responsibility to begin treatment in a timely manner.
+If the family does not begin treatment in a timely manner, the child's enrollment in Early Head Start services will be determined at the discretion of the Early Head Start Director, Coordinator, and Nurse. - 3.
+Participation in any 1st Step event will cease until the home has been professionally treated for bed bugs as that is the only reliable way to exterminate the bugs.
+The family will provide documentation that the home has been treated.